adadesions/sfcpy/README.md

 # sfcpy
 ## Space-Filling Curve for every pythonista
-The main purpose is useing in image processing and computer visions tasks
+The main purpose is using in image processing and computer visions tasks